rahamath18/Account-Microservice/README.md

-## Account Microservice Example Development using SpringBoot 2.2.2, Hibernate 5.1.0 and MySql 5.7.12
+## Account Microservice Example Development using SpringBoot 2.2.2, Hibernate 5.1.0, MySql 5.7.12, PostgreSQL 12.9-1, and Oracle 19.3 (19c)

 ### Used technology stack in this example